neuralmagic/deepsparse/docs/llms/README.md

 ## **Sparse Fine Tuning Research**

 Sparsity is a powerful model compression technique, where weights are removed from the network with limited accuracy drop.

-Currently, we can prune a fine-tuned version of [MPT-7B](https://huggingface.co/mosaicml/mpt-7b) to ~60% sparsity with INT8 quantization (--- UPDATE: see our paper on arxiv ---) using a technique called **Sparse Fine Tuning**, where we prune the network during the fine-tuning process.
+Currently, we can prune a fine-tuned version of [MPT-7B](https://huggingface.co/mosaicml/mpt-7b) to ~60% sparsity with INT8 quantization with limitied accuracy drop using a technique called **Sparse Fine Tuning**, where we prune the network during the fine-tuning process.

-> **Note**: We currently can induce sparsity during domain adaptation fine-tuning.
+> ***Note***: We currently can induce sparsity during domain adaptation fine-tuning.
 Sparsifying a model that performs well on general tasks like [OpenLLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) is an area of active research.

 ### **Sparse Fine Tuning on Grade-School Math (GSM)**